cloudcommunity/Cloud-Computing-Glossary/README.md

 # Cloud Computing Glossary

 An open list of common cloud computing terms and their definitions.
-The definitions can be found on the accompanying web page: [Cloud Computing Glossary](https://cloudstudy.net/glossary).
-Here, only the terms and their short meanings are listed.
+The definitions can be found on the accompanying web page: [Cloud Computing Glossary](https://cloudstudy.net/glossary). ere, only the terms and their short 3-word descriptions are listed, and they are sorted in alphabetical order.

 To add a new term: submit it via a pull request.